Hilton Als

 Hilton Als (born 1960) is an American writer and theater critic.
-He is a teaching professor at the University of California, Berkeley, an associate professor of writing at Columbia University and a staff writer and theater critic for The New Yorker.
-He is a former staff writer for The Village Voice and former editor-at-large at Vibe magazine.
+He is a staff writer and theater critic for The New Yorker, for which he won the 2017 Pulitzer Prize for Criticism.
+He received a Windham–Campbell Literature Prize in 2016, and his books include The Women (1996) and White Girls (2013).
+Als is a teaching professor at the University of California, Berkeley and an associate professor of writing at Columbia University.
+He is a former staff writer for The Village Voice and former editor-at-large at Vibe.